arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md

 -   Description

-    This function returns the approximate percentile value of column col at the percentage that is specified by p.
+    This function calculates an approximate percentile value and applies to the scenarios where large amounts of data are calculated.
+This function returns the approximate percentile value of the col column at the given percentage p.
+PERCENTILE\_APPROX labels the data entries in a column from 1.
+For example, if a column contains the data entries of 100, 200, and 300, the sequence numbers of the entries are 1, 2, and 3.
+If you calculate the 0.5th percentile value of the column, the PERCENTILE\_APPROX function returns 150, which corresponds to 1.5 \(3 × 0.5\) between sequence numbers of 1 and 2.

 -   Parameters
-    -   p: the percentage that must range from 0.0 to 1.0.
-You can specify whether to return an approximate percentile value or an array that consists of multiple percentile values.
+    -   p: the given percentage that ranges from 0.0 to 1.0.
+You can specify one percentage to return an approximate percentile value or multiple percentages to return an array that consists of percentile values.
     -   B: the accuracy of the return value.
 A higher accuracy indicates a more accurate value.
-The default value is 10000.
-If the number of distinct values in column col is less than B, the exact percentile value is returned.
+If you do not specify this parameter, 10000 is used.
+If the number of values in column col is less than B, the exact percentile value is returned.
 -   Return value

-    `percentile_approx(double col, p [, B]))` returns an approximate percentile value. `percentile_approx(double col, array(p1 [, p2]...) [, B])` returns an array that consists of multiple percentile values.
+    `percentile_approx(double col, p [, B]))` returns a single approximate percentile value. `percentile_approx(double col, array(p1 [, p2]...)[, B])` returns an array that consists of multiple percentile values.

 -   Examples